 Overview

-A refund-recovery service for small importers after a Supreme Court ruling invalidated IEEPA tariffs: upload customs data, see what you're owed, get connected to licensed professionals to file — racing protest deadlines that expire on a fixed legal schedule.
-728 commits and 426 merged pull requests in 28 active days.
+A refund-recovery service for small importers.
+In February 2026 the Supreme Court ruled that a class of tariffs imposed under the IEEPA emergency-powers statute had no legal authority, which opened a refund path on the duties already collected.
+Upload your customs entries, see what you're owed, and get connected to a licensed customs broker to file.
+All against protest deadlines that expire on a fixed legal schedule.
+729 commits and 427 merged PRs in 29 active days.

 Project Design

 Scaffolded in a single ~40-commit day.
 Privacy was a day-one decision, not a retrofit: analytics and error tracking shipped with importer-data scrubbing already wired in.
-A federal regulation shaped the product — a compliance audit of the site's own wording found 18 violations, and the forbidden phrasings were then wired into the build checks so a violation can't ship.
-Mid-build, the evidence forced a pivot from $79 self-serve filing to free analysis plus broker connection.
+A federal customs regulation shaped the product.
+A compliance audit of the site's own wording found 18 violations, so the forbidden phrasings got wired into the build checks, where a violation can't ship past the pages the check covers.
+And mid-build, the evidence forced a pivot: from $79 self-serve filing to free analysis plus a broker connection.

 Key modules